-A student wishing to switch a course from a credit to an audit after the drop deadline may do so with the approval of the course instructor.
-The student should submit a late registration form signed by the course instructor to the Registrar's Office.
+A student may switch a course from a credit to an audit until the last day of instruction with the approval of the course instructor.
+The student should submit an audit registration form signed by the course instructor to the Fletcher Registrar.
 At the end of the semester, the student must receive a CA from the course instructor.
-Failure to do so will result in a "W" for withdrawal being placed on the student's record as the switch from credit to audit was made after the drop deadline.
+Otherwise, the course will be considered a withdrawal and result in a "W" grade assigned as the switch from credit to audit was made after the drop deadline.
+No refund of tuition is permitted after the last day of registration according to the Academic Calendar for students switching from credit to audit.